andrewkshim/react-animatronics/README.md

 ## Examples

 Lots of folks learn best by looking at and playing with actual code, so this section is a bunch of example code plus some comments.
-Each example has an accompanying [CodeSandbox][sandbox] demo link at the end.
+Each example has an accompanying [CodeSandbox][sandbox] demo link.

 You can probably learn to use react-animatronics just by looking through the examples, but when you're ready to dig into the details, take a look at the